UllashSaha/vehicle-management-system/README.md

 # Vehicle Management System
-   A web-based vehicle management system that stores and manages information of vehicles, clients, employees, invoices, and ensures user authentication and security.
+   A web-based vehicle management system that stores and manages information of vehicles, clients, employees, invoices, and other entities.
+The system ensures user authentication, security and manages users profile.

 ## Features
 1. CRUD operations for Vehicle, Supplier, Employee, Client, Invoice and other entities.